fritzo/pomagma/README.md

 - Reimplement DenseSet using std::atomic<Word> instead of Word
     - In DenseSet::Iterator, store raw word data instead of set reference
-    - Implement DenseSet::IntersectionIterator2, 3, 4 for delayed intersection
-    - Add .iter(), .iter_insn(-), .iter_insn(-,-) methods to DenseSet
 - Flesh out unit test to exercise all methods
+    - Add tests for DenseSet::Iterator2, 3
 - Work out relaxed-vs-strict operation and monotonicity requirements
     - Carrier is already in good shape
     - Functions should make sure .defined(-) matches .value(-)